Eighty-three percent1 of organizations report that they can’t find qualified project managers to fill open positions.

 In either case, team management processes should be used, but the amount of time and effort to achieve the process outputs and the number of tools and techniques needed may change dramatically.

 In some cases, the project team, or a portion of it, may report directly to the project manager.
 In most cases though, they don’t, and when this is the case, the value of these processes is increased.

 Although it should go without saying, ethical behavior is essential to maintain effectiveness with your project team.
 If they ever think you’re lying, stealing or cheating, it’s virtually impossible to ever regain their confidence.

 Risk management processes guide the project manager and project team in the identification, analysis, response and control of risk.

-While risk management should be practiced throughout the life of the project, the emphasis has a tendency to change.
+While risk management should be practiced throughout the time frame of the project, the emphasis has a tendency to change.
 Early in the project there are many risks and uncertainties, but there are also many options for addressing those risks.